tiagosiebler/binance/README.md

 The WebSocket API is also available in a promise-wrapped REST-like format.
 Either, as above, await any calls to `sendWSAPIRequest(...)`, or directly use the convenient WebsocketAPIClient.
 This class is very similar to existing REST API classes (such as the MainClient or USDMClient).

-It provides one function per endpoint, feels like a REST API and will automatically route your request via a an automatically persisted, authenticated and health-checked WebSocket API connection.
+It provides one function per endpoint, feels like a REST API and will automatically route your request via an automatically persisted, authenticated and health-checked WebSocket API connection.

 Below is an example showing how easy it is to use the WebSocket API without any concern for the complexity of managing WebSockets.